 For TDCP, we apply a dedicated outlier detection method based on the innovation sequence to identify and remove cycle slips, as follows:

-This criterion discards the TDCP measurements whenever the residual exceeds a 3-sigma bound, or exceeds the wavelength of the signal $\lambda_L$ (=19 cm for L1 and 24 cm for L5), or the 3-sigma bound itself exceeds the wavelength, which indicates insufficient state knowledge and/or measurement noise to reliably detect cycle slips.
+where $S_{k, i} = \sqrt {\mathbf{H}_{k, i} \hat{P}_{i, i} \mathbf{H}_{k, i}^T + R_{k, i}} $.
+This criterion discards the TDCP measurements whenever the residual exceeds a 2.5-sigma bound, or exceeds the wavelength of the signal $\lambda_L$ (=19 cm for L1 and 24 cm for L5).
+It also discards all measurements where the 3-sigma bound itself exceeds the wavelength, which indicates insufficient state knowledge and/or measurement noise to reliably detect cycle slips.
 For this work, we only discard the TDCP measurements with detected cycle slips, and do not attempt to repair them. \end{enumerate}